About "All conversions"

 Want to learn more about how cross-device conversions are calculated?
 Download our Calculating Cross-Device Conversions guide.

 Click the links below to learn more about these special conversion sources that can help you make more informed decisions about your online advertising investments:Conversions with "Include in 'Conversions'" unchecked

-When setting up or editing a conversion action, you can uncheck the “Include in ‘Conversions’” setting if you don’t want to include those conversions in your main “Conversions” column.
+When setting up or editing a conversion action, you can uncheck the “Include in ‘Conversions’” setting if you don’t want to include those conversions in your main “Conversions” and “Conversion value” columns.
 Data from these conversion actions will still be included in your “All conversions” column.

 You can learn more about this setting in our article on "Include in 'Conversions'".